unknown07724/html-moo2/README.md

-# html-moo2
+# Master of orion 2: battle at antares web port
-master of orion 2 in the browser
+this project is for the 30th anniversary of master of orion 2